Shaking the Tree (song)

-"Shakin' the Tree" is a 1989 song by Youssou N'Dour and Peter Gabriel from the Youssou N'Dour album The Lion.
-Released as a single, it reached number 61 on the UK official singles chart on 17 June 1989.
+"Shakin' the Tree" is a song by Youssou N'Dour and Peter Gabriel, released on 22 May 1989 as a single from N'Dour's 1989 album The Lion.
+It reached number 61 on the UK singles chart on 17 June 1989.

 The following year, Gabriel released a new version on his greatest hits album Shaking the Tree, altering the title slightly and recording a new vocal take.
 This version was released as a double A-side single with "Solsbury Hill", which reached number 57 on the UK official singles chart on 29 December 1990.

 Background and composition

 Gabriel first encountered N'Dour in 1983 at one of his performances in Paris.
 He was impressed with N'Dour's vocals, saying that it was "one of the best I'd heard in my life."
 Gabriel and N'Dour later became acquainted, with their first performance together occurring in 1985 for the song "Biko", which N'Dour "had a great affinity for."
 N'Dour sang on "In Your Eyes" on Gabriel's So album that same year and also contributed vocals to his 1989 Passion soundtrack album.

-N'Dour had encouraged Gabriel to write a song about women's emancipation, which was a shared goal of theirs.
+The collaboration was initiated after N'Dour encountered a groove that reminded him of "In Your Eyes".
+He then asked Gabriel to sing on the song and "rediscover the same thing that we had on 'In Your Eyes'".
+When working on the lyrics, N'Dour had encouraged Gabriel to write about women's emancipation, which was a shared goal of theirs.
 Gabriel said that he wanted the song to encourage women to "shake up the male establishment" in African and American institutions.
 N'Dour agreed with those sentiments, saying that "a woman shouldn't be tied up to the house.
 She should be free to go out and work if she wants.
 The tree and the shaker are symbols of work, of achieving something."
 He also expressed his belief that religious doctrines should not be weaponized to undermine women's emancipation.

 "Shaking the Tree" follows a verse-chorus structure, with some of the vocals being sung in N'Dour's native Wolof language.
 The recording sessions for "Shaking the Tree" took place at Gabriel's Real World Studios with George Acogny serving as the producer with Hugh Padgham, who also mixed the song.
 Two days were originally allotted to complete the song, although work was still ongoing one month after the sessions began.
 Acogny and Padgham encountered phase shifting with the horns during the song's vamp section, which was the result of issues with stereo sampling from a WaveFrame workstation.